Submitting bug reports ↩

 Bugs in RoboFont must fixed in the RoboFont source code; bugs in one of the embedded libraries must be fixed in that library’s code.
 In either case, the fix will become available in the next update of RoboFont.

-Bugs in RoboFont or in one of its embedded libraries (fontParts, vanilla, defcon etc.) should be reported on the Problems & Bugs section of the RoboFont Forum.
+Bugs in RoboFont or in one of its embedded libraries (fontParts, vanilla, defcon etc.) should be reported in the bugs channel of the RoboFont Discord server.

 Bugs in extensions